CreadDiscans/ServiceDesigner/TUTORIAL.md

 ![IfCondition](./asset/img/ifCondition.gif)

 #### Add
-> 1. At first, click the _plus_ button, then there will be _new numbered_ button which is added.
+> 1. At first, click the _plus_ button, then there will be a _new numbered_ button which is added.
 > 1. After that, click the _numbered_ button except **zero**(exists for default value, not for _if condition_).
 > 1. Then you can input condition at the below textinput which has _Condition_ placeholder.
 > 1. Input any _if condition_ which you want to use.